VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 the MSDN website.

-With the optimistic concurrency check in place, we also removed the C# lock in the **SessionSubscriptionReceiver** class that was apotential bottleneck in the system.
+With the optimistic concurrency check in place, we also removed the C# lock in the **SessionSubscriptionReceiver** class that was a potential bottleneck in the system.

 ### Task support in MVC 4